marziq/tourista/README.md

 The system empowers users to explore curated travel packages, customize their itineraries, and manage all aspects of their travel plans effortlessly.
 With a secure payment gateway integration, Tourista ensures safe and reliable financial transactions, making it the go-to platform for stress-free travel planning.

 ## Objectives
-Tourista aims to enhance the travel experience by providing an all-in-one platform where users can easily explore, book, and review tours, while enabling administrators to efficiently manage tour packages, bookings, and customer feedback.
-By combining user-friendly features with efficient management tools, Tourista enhances convenience, fosters engagement, and elevates the travel planning process for both customers and service providers.

-**(Second option)**

 The primary goal of Tourista is to simplify travel planning by integrating multiple booking options into a single platform.
 It is designed to:

 - Save users time and effort by consolidating services.